4-H volunteers are valued partners working with youth!

 - Must fill out a Volunteer Application Packet.

-- Must complete the Mandatory Online Training (Best Practices for Working with Underage Participants) and must complete the Minor Protection Policy Acknowledgment Form.
+- Must complete the Mandatory Online Training, Minors on Campus: Working with Underage Program Participants and Campers (Closed Captioned) and must complete the Minor Protection Policy Acknowledgment Form.

 - Must be a registered 4-H Volunteer 30 days prior to any 4-H activity/event.

 (Special Note: Only MSU-ES approved TrueScreen Background Checks will be accepted.
-This is a MSU policy and as a MSU Unit, we will comply.)
+This is an MSU policy and as an MSU Unit, we will comply.)

 Volunteers In 4-H Youth Development Programs: